adamlocker/Metric_Templating/README.md

  ### Dimensions

  A dimension is simply a term for referring to the way in which you can "slice" a metric.
-A good rule of thumb is that if you could show the measure on a line or column chart, a dimension would be any appropriate way to dividing the data along the x-axis.
+A good rule of thumb is that if you could show the measure on a line or column chart, a dimension would be any acceptable way to divide the data along the x-axis.
 The most common dimensions for a metrics are time and geography, but other dimensions are available.

- Dimensions should be clearly laid to show the name of the dimension, and all the categories within it.
+ Dimensions should be clearly laid out to show the name of the dimension, and all the categories within it.
 Where a category does not have an immediately obvious definition, you should endeavour to link out to a reference list which defines it.
-This can be common for geographical dimensions, as things like "region" can have multiple meanings.
+This can be common problem for geographical dimensions, as things like "region" can have multiple meanings.
 For example, the dimensions for our "Widgets per hour" metric might look like this;

  >#### Dimensions
  >**Time:** Hour, Day, Week, Month, Quarter, Calendar Year, Financial Year.
- >**Geographic:** Factory, Area, Region, Country, World. _(Area and Region would be defined somewhere else for this company)_
+ >**Geographic:** Factory, Area, Region, Country, World. _(Area and Region would be defined somewhere else for this company.)_
  >**Staff Group:** Employee, Team, Shift.

- _Note: Keep the language as plain as possible, it is tempting to use temporal rather than time, but all you're doing is increasing your own satisfaction._
+ _Note: Keep the language as plain as possible, it is tempting to use temporal rather than time, but all you're doing is increasing your satisfaction with your own vocabulary._

+ ### Aggregations and Averages

+ Make it clear when a metric can be aggregated or averaged, or when other functions such as "minimum", "maximum", or "count" can be applied to the results returned to the user.

+ >#### Aggregations and Averages
+ >**Aggregations:** Minimum, Maximum.
+ >**Averages:** Mean (default), Median.